lammpstutorials/lammpstutorials.github.io/README.md

 ### License ###

-All the inputs, scripts, and data files are released under the GNU general public license v3.0.
+All the LAMMPS inputs/data/parameter files and Python scripts are released under the GNU general public license v3.0.